Optimizing magnetic coupling in lumped element superconducting resonators for molecular spin qubits: Experimental results and discussion

 Field dependent $2D$ transmission color plots for these modes, measured at $T=10$ mK, are shown in Figs.~\ref{fig:visibility}a and b.
 In both cases, clear signatures of the coupling to the spins are seen.
 For the ground mode, a $2D$ fit similar to those shown in Fig.~\ref{fig:2DvsT}a yields a collective spin-photon coupling $G_N / 2 \pi= 9.5$~MHz and a spin line width $\gamma / 2 \pi = 5$~MHz.
 Even though $G_{N} > \gamma$, the two anticrossing branches tend to fade away close to the spin-photon resonance magnetic field $\simeq 52.8$ mT.
 Figure \ref{fig:visibility}c shows frequency-dependent transmission data measured at three selected magnetic fields: below resonance ($48$~mT), at resonance ($52.8$~mT), and above resonance ($57$~mT).
 None of them provides any clear evidence for the two peaks associated with the polaritonic excitations, even after carefully subtracting the background signal (inset in Fig. \ref{fig:visibility}c).
 The very low visibility also hinders a precise determination of $G_N$ and of $\gamma$.
 The situation becomes qualitatively different when the spins are brought to resonance, near $223.9$ mT, with the excited mode of the same LER.
 In this case, the two peaks become clearly visible, see Fig.~\ref{fig:visibility}d, which allows a straightforward fit yielding $G_N / 2 \pi= 15$ MHz and $\gamma / 2 \pi = 12.3$~MHz.

 In these experiments, we are dealing with large mode volumes and correspondingly large ensembles of $N \sim 5\times 10^{12}$ spins.
 The average coupling to each individual spin can then be estimated from Eq. (\ref{eq:GN_Vs_T}), as shown in Fig. \ref{fig:2DvsT}.
-The obtained $G_1/2 \pi = 6 \pm 0.4$~Hz is larger than the coupling strengths of free radicals to conventional co-planar LERs.\cite{Gimeno2020} Yet it is still much lower than the inhomogeneous spin line width $\gamma/2 \pi \sim 10-15$ MHz, and than the spin decoherence rates of PTMr embedded solid films ($1/T_2 \sim 5$ MHz, Fig. \ref{fig:EPR}) and of optimally isolated PTMr in solution ($1/T_{2} \sim 7$ kHz, see Ref. \onlinecite{Schafter2023}).
+The obtained $G_1/2 \pi = 6 \pm 0.4$~Hz is somewhat larger than the coupling strengths of free radicals to conventional co-planar waveguide resonators, which are typically below $3-4$ Hz for comparable frequencies \cite{Gimeno2020}.
+Yet it is still much lower than the inhomogeneous spin line width $\gamma/2 \pi \sim 10-15$ MHz, and than the spin decoherence rates of PTMr embedded solid films ($1/2\pi T_2 \sim 1.2$ MHz, Fig. \ref{fig:EPR}) and of optimally isolated PTMr in solution ($1/2\pi T_{2} \sim 1$ kHz, see Ref. \onlinecite{Schafter2023}).
 Reaching the strong coupling regime with a single spin is therefore very challenging unless the microwave magnetic field is significantly enhanced.
 A possible approach to attain this goal is introduced in the following section.